-- 35. You and ZZ got AA ready to be moved.
-You both put the sling under her.
-You were to AA's left and ZZ was to her right.
-On your side, you put both clips over the lugs. - 36.
+- 33. ZZ and you got AA ready to be moved.
+They put the sling under her.
+ZZ was to AA's left and you were to her right.
+On her side, ZZ put both clips over the lugs. - 34.
 The sling was placed under AA in the correct fashion.
 There were four points of attachment between the sling and the hoist.
 Two at the patient's shoulder area.
 Two on the hoist in front of her torso.
-You attached the hooks at the end of the straps over the lugs near AA's left shoulder.
+ZZ attached the hooks at the end of the straps over the lugs near AA's left shoulder.
 It snapped into place.
-You did the same thing with the clip on the strap on the leg section. - 37.
-At about the same time, ZZ was engaged in the same task on the other side of AA.
-He put the clip over the lug at AA's shoulder.
-It snapped into place, either then, or when the lift started, and the strap took the strain. - 38.
-ZZ then tried to attach the strap on the section of the sling supporting AA's right leg.
-He did not put the clip on the strap securely over the lug.
-But whatever he did created the visual impression, from your vantage point, that the clip was over the lug.
+She did the same thing with the clip on the strap on the leg section. - 35.
+At about the same time, you were engaged in the same task on the other side of AA.
+You put the clip over the lug at AA's shoulder.
+It snapped into place, either then, or when the lift started, and the strap took the strain. - 36.
+You then tried to attach the strap on the section of the sling supporting AA's right leg.
+You did not put the clip on the strap securely over the lug.
+But whatever you did created the visual impression, from ZZ's vantage point, that the clip was over the lug.
 The strap must have been hanging down vertically from a point close to the lug.
-You could not see the lug from where she was operating the hoist.
+ZZ could not see the lug from where she was operating the hoist.
 We do not decide why exactly the clip did not engage with the lug and click into place.
 Maybe something, part of the strap or sling, got between the hook and the lug.
-Maybe ZZ, put the loop over the lug. - 39.
-At the start of the lifting operation, you were to AA's left and ZZ was to her right.
-You had both the handset to control the height of the bed and the handset to control the hoist.
-The hoist and wheelchair were to AA's left. - 40.
-Before ZZ took up position at the foot of the bed near AA's feet, where he ought to have been, you, without warning ZZ, operated the hoist and AA, in the sling, started to rise from the bed.
-At that moment, ZZ was not attending to AA and was not in position.
-He noticed that you had started the lift.
+Maybe you put the loop over the lug. - 37.
+At the start of the lifting operation, ZZ was to AA's left and you were to her right.
+ZZ had both the handset to control the height of the bed and the handset to control the hoist.
+The hoist and wheelchair were to AA's left. - 38.
+Before you took up position at the foot of the bed near AA's feet, where you ought to have been, ZZ, without warning you, operated the hoist and AA, in the sling, started to rise from the bed.
+At that moment, you were not attending to AA and were not in position.
+You noticed that ZZ had started the lift.
 The bed was not lowered to the lowest height possible.
 The bed was not profiled to put AA in a sitting position.
 The hoist was operated, and the straps took the strain.
 The hoist was used to raise AA to a height about five feet (1.5 metres) above the floor.
 This was close to the maximum that could be achieved with the hoist.
-ZZ moved to try and place his hands on AA's feet to prevent them getting into contact with the bedrail.
-We do not make a finding about whether he actually touched AA's feet and ankles or whether he took the weight of her left leg or foot.
+You moved to try and place your hands on AA's feet to prevent them getting into contact with the bedrail.
+We do not make a finding about whether you actually touched AA's feet and ankles or whether you took the weight of her left leg or foot.